KHard2Bme/Python-Project-Template/Quant_README.md

 - Rating number 2 has 23,109 reviews which makes up only 3% of all the reviews.

+### As you can see, the above distribution of ratings chart gives you a clear picture of how many reviews fall into each rating category (from 1 to 5).

 ### Question 2:   From the distribution of sentiments chart, What are the number of reviews for each sentiment?
 ![B](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/5d8d0a7a-22b0-4816-8aa2-04a252957ea7)

+### In addition to the app having high ratings, reviewers also had many positive words in the reviews for the app.

 - The positive sentiment has a total of 522,765 reviews which equates to 67% of all reviews.
 - The neutral sentiment has a total of 207,918 reviews which equates to 27% of all reviews.